-Several different cases were addressed involving custodial interrogations in the Supreme Court’s decision in Miranda v.
+Several different cases dealt with custodial interrogations in the Supreme Court’s decision in Miranda v.
 Arizona.
-In each case, the defendant was questioned by police officers, detectives, or a prosecuting attorney in a room in which he was cut off from the outside world.
+In each case, the defendant was questioned by police officers, detectives, or a prosecuting attorney in a room that was cut off from the outside world.
 The defendant was not given a full and effective warning of his rights when the interrogation began.
-In all the cases, the questioning elicited oral admissions and, in three of them, signed statements that were admitted at trial.
+In all the cases, the questioning produced oral admissions and, in three of them, signed statements that were used in the trial.

 Miranda v.
-Arizona: Miranda was arrested at his home and taken in custody to a police station where he was identified by the complaining witness.
-He was then interrogated by two police officers for two hours, which resulted in a signed, written confession.
+Arizona: Miranda was arrested at his home and taken to a police station where he was identified by the complaining witness.
+He was then interrogated by two police officers for two hours before signing a written confession.
 At trial, the oral and written confessions were presented to the jury.
-Miranda was found guilty of kidnapping and rape and was sentenced to 20-30 years imprisonment on each count.
+Miranda was found guilty of kidnapping and rape.
+He was sentenced to 20-30 years imprisonment on each count.
 On appeal, the Supreme Court of Arizona held that Miranda’s constitutional rights were not violated in obtaining the confession.

 Issues: Whether “statements obtained from an individual who is subjected to custodial police interrogation” are admissible against him in a criminal trial and whether “procedures which assure that the individual is accorded his privilege under the Fifth Amendment to the Constitution not to be compelled to incriminate himself” are necessary.